-T-Mobile planning to retire some grandfathered plans and replace them with new offeringsAlex Wagner - Deputy Managing Editor, News Desk
+T-Mobile planning to retire some grandfathered plans and replace them with new offeringsAlex Wagner - Editorial Director of News and Content

 Are you a T-Mobile customer with a grandfathered rate plan that you've had a death grip on for a while now?
 If so, you'll want to keep an eye on your mailbox in the coming days, as it appears that T-Mobile has started alerting some customers that it will be replacing their grandfathered plans with newer offerings.